Danielle Smith: Ethics in governance

 On May 17, 2023, an investigation by Alberta Ethics Commissioner Marguerite Trussler found that Smith had violated section 3 of the Conflicts of Interest Act by talking to the Alberta Minister of Justice and Attorney-General of Alberta about charges in an ongoing criminal case against far-right street preacher and COVID-19 protestor Artur Pawlowski.
+Jim Foster, who was an attorney general under Peter Lougheed, condemned Smith for her violation and suggested a criminal probe.